 Yes and no. Others swear by this method of parboiling the spuds before actually frying them.
 Sometimes, they even refrigerate the pieces after boiling.
 Parboiling removes the starch.

 While they report that this method keeps the center moist and the outside crispy, you can achieve the same outcome without boiling the spuds.
 Following this recipe is one way of skipping the boiling part entirely!

 How to avoid uneven cooking in the Air Fryer?

-Do not overload the basket so that there is enough space for the air to go around.
+Do not overload the basket and arrange them into a single layer.
+This way, there is enough space for the air to go around.
 If you have lots to prepare, cook in batches.
 Also, give it a shake in between cooking to rearrange the pieces.

 This dish goes well with meaty dishes of all sorts of textures and flavors.
+They are great on the side of this crispy shake and bake pork chops.
 Here are some delicious examples of what to include in your meal plan:

 - Freeze: They will last 10 to 12 months when frozen in freezer bags.